Monday, November 29, 2010

 1994 - BULLETS OVER BROADWAY Woody Allen's comedy about creating art

 Woody Allen's film about creating a play with all the compromises and crap that comes up is a very funny film.
-Allen mixes 1930's gangsters up with theatrical people for a pretty funny film
+Allen mixes 1930's gangsters with pretentious theatrical people for a pretty funny film

 The film has a lot of other good actors, Jack Warden, Harvey Fierstein, Tracey Ullman and Jim Broadbent, just to name a few.
 Trivia note, the film also has Stacey Nelkin, the actual teenager Woody Allen was involved with (see Manhattan) in the 1970's.